AndresRQ27/LESCO-Translator/README.md

 # LESCO_Tracking
 Hand tracking program using Python with LeapMotion SDK Orion x64 in Windows 10 in PyCharm.

-If 1% error in windows appeared, change the Leap libraries for x86
+If 1% error in windows appeared while trying to compile, change the Leap libraries for x86